 They go to that court and they don't tell them that fundamental fact.

-They don't tell them about Bruce Or and his wife Nelly, or they don't tell them about this should never happen.
+They don't tell them about Bruce Orr and his wife, Nellie, or they don't tell them about that.

-They took this uh salacious, unfair fight, unproven, ridiculous document, dressed it all up, and then did that as you pointed out, the Isaacov story to buttress it with some crazy story that's that's the same source, Christopher Steele.
+They took this salacious, unverified, unproven, ridiculous document, dressed it all up, and then did that, as you pointed out, the Isakoff story to buttress it with some crazy story that's the same source, Christopher Steele.

-The FBI terminated their relationship with Steele because he was leaking to the press, and yet three times after that termination took place, they went to the Pfizer court and and and continued the warrant.
+Here's another thing, Sean: the FBI terminated their relationship with Steele because he was leaking to the press, and yet three times after that termination took place, they went to the FISA court and continued the warrant.

 Unbelievable what these people did.

-And for us for the FBI of this great country to do that is just coops.
+And for us, for the FBI of this great country to do that is just coaxing.

-You know what's amazing, but but we've reached a point where Trump derangement syndrome or the hatred of President Trump, you know, we saw it on display on Tuesday night.
+You know, it's amazing, but we've reached a point where Trump derangement syndrome or the hatred of President Trump, you know, we saw it on display on Tuesday night.

-It would prevent people from from applauding the fact that we have such a massive economic turnaround And that we have the lowest uh black American unemployment, Hispanic American unemployment level in the history of the country.
+It would prevent people from applauding the fact that we have such a massive economic turnaround and that we have the lowest black American unemployment, Hispanic American unemployment level in the history of the country.

 But I have this question for them, Mark Meadows.

-Let's imagine that this was a Donald Trump bought and paid for dossier, full of lies and salacious details about hookers and the Ritz-Carlton uh involving Hillary Clinton.
+Let's imagine that this was a Donald Trump bought and paid for dossier, full of lies and salacious details about hookers and the Ritz Carlton involving Hillary Clinton.

-And let's say that that bought and paid for Trump dossier was then used to obtain a Pfizer warrant on Hillary Clinton in the lead up to a campaign, and then a president elect Hillary Clinton.
+And let's say that that bought and paid for Trump dossier was then used to obtain a FISA warrant on Hillary Clinton in the lead up to a campaign, and then a president-elect Hillary Clinton.

-I'm uh I'm guessing with a certain amount of um uh I guess with almost a hundred percent certainty that the left would be going insane right now.
+I'm guessing with a certain amount of, I guess, with almost 100% certainty that the left would be going insane right now.

-Well, they would, and I think what you would see is Adam Shift and and Nancy Pelosi changing the tune, you know, because all of a sudden they would say, Well, how could you allow this to happen?
+And I think what you would see is Adam Schiff and Nancy Pelosi changing the tune, you know, because all of a sudden they would say, well, how could you allow this to happen?

-We're sitting here looking at this in retrospect, but you've got to take it in the context.
+We're sitting here looking at this in retrospect, but you've got to take into the context.

 All of this happened right after Hillary Clinton was exonerated.

-And then all of a sudden, what we've we use is this particular uh dossier uh to go and spy on Americans like Jim was talking about.
+And then all of a sudden, what we'd use is this particular dossier to go and spy on Americans, like Jim was talking about.

-I mean, that's the Well, that's Rod Rosenstein at some point, the same guy that appointed Mueller.
+I mean, that well, that's Rod Rosenstein at some point, the same guy that appointed Mueller.

 How does this impact the Mueller special counsel?

-Would the Mueller special counsel exist had this f Pfizer warrant never been granted?
+Would the Mueller special counsel exist had this FISA warrant never been granted?

 Yeah, we don't know.

-Yeah, I mean, but I I mean what they did is so egregious, so fundamentally wrong.
+Yeah, I mean, what they did is so egregious, so, so fundamentally wrong.

-And that again, it this is a secret court where they go get a warrant to spy on Americans.
+And that, again, this is a secret court where they go get a warrant to spy on Americans.

 And they did that by dressing it all up and making it look like it was legit intelligence, and it wasn't.

-And the thing you when you when you step back and look at this, is what they took to the court, salacious unverified dossier.
+And the thing, when you step back and look at this, is what they took to the court, salacious unverified dossier.

-They omitted two things, Bruce and Elior, and they omitted the fact that the DNC and the Clinton campaign paid for it, and then they buttressed it by throwing in the Izakov story.
+They omitted two things, Bruce and Elior, and they omitted the fact that the DNC and the Clinton campaign paid for it.

 I just got some breaking news, by the way.

-It appears that uh a senior U.S. official confirming to Fox News that um the attorney general will be sending this matter to the Department of Justice Inspector General.
+It appears that a senior U.S. official confirming to Fox News that the Attorney General will be sending this matter to the Department of Justice Inspector General.

-In other words, the IG will be receiving a referral to look into the circumstances brought forward by this newness memo.
+In other words, the IG will be receiving a referral to look into the circumstances brought forward by this Nunes memo.

 Accordingly, I will forward to appropriate DOJ components all information I received from Congress regarding this.

-That Comey struck Page, Andrew McCabe, and likely Loretta Lynch never had any intention of looking into Hillary Clinton's we know she committed felonies.
+Tell me, Mark Meadows, if any part of what I'm about to say is untrue, that Comey, Strzok, Paige, Andrew McCabe, and likely Loretta Lynch never had any intention of looking into Hillary Clinton's, we know she committed felonies.

-Uh we know she violated the espionage act as it relates to an email server scandal.
+We know she violated the Espionage Act as it relates to an email server scandal.

 We know she destroyed evidence.